 - Ready-to-lay pullets are 20 weeks old and just about to start laying.
-They’re more expensive than day-olds, but of course you get your eggs sooner.
+They’re more expensive than day-olds, but of course, you get your eggs sooner.
 They can go straight to the coop and are all females.
 These, too, can be ordered through your farm supplier from the hatchery.

 - Mature laying hens are harder to come by.
-Unless you have someone with a small flock nearby who wants to replace older hens and will sell their “old girls” to you, chances are that you’ll have to buy pullets or chicks.
+Unless you have someone with a small flock nearby who wants to replace older hens and will sell their “old girls” to you, chances are, you’ll have to buy pullets or chicks.
 (Battery hens are not good candidates for a farm flock—they’re confined in tiny cages, debeaked, and made to produce so hard that they’re “laid out” at 2 to 3 years of age.)

-Tending young chicks isn’t difficult, nor need it be elaborate.
+Tending baby chicks isn’t difficult, nor need it be elaborate.
 As well as chick starter and clean water, they need a draft-free brooder pen with a red brooder lamp on at all times.
-This keeps the temperature at 92oF at 2 inches above the floor.
+This keeps the temperature at 92°F at 2 inches above the floor.
 (It also reduces picking and cannibalism among chicks.)
 When the chicks have feathered out, reduce the temperature by 5 degrees per week until they are 6 weeks old, then switch their feed from chick starter to grower mash.

 Instead of buying chickens every year, you could hatch your own.
 Of course, you’ll need a rooster to get fertile eggs.
 Check your zoning regulations; some places allow hens, but not roosters.
 Hens will lay perfectly well without one.
 (The occasional blood-spotted egg isn’t caused by the rooster and is perfectly fine to eat.)